Street-View Image Generation from a Bird's-Eye View Layout

 \subsection{Training Details}

 \paragraph{VQ-VAE} We train the 1st stage camera VQ-VAE with aggressive augmentation consisting of flips, rotations, color shifts, and crops.
 Similarly, we train our 1st stage BEV VQ-VAE with flips and rotations.
-For the 2nd stage, we add minimal rotations and scaling but perform cropping and modify the corresponding intrinsics that are passed to the model.
+For the 2nd stage, we add minimal rotations and scaling, as well as cropping.

-\paragraph{Transformer} We crop all images to $H \times W = 224 \times 400$ and our 4 encoder/decoder stages create a discrete latent representation of $h_c \times w_c = 14 \times 25$.
-Our BEV layout has a discrete latent representation of $h_b \times h_b = 16, 16$.
+\paragraph{Transformer} Our transformer is GPT-like~\cite{radfordLanguageModelsAre} with 16-heads and 24-layers.
+We use DeepSpeed to facilitate sparse self-attention and 16-bit training.
+We clip gradients at 50 and use the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2019} with $\beta_1, \beta_2 = 0.9, 0.95$ and a learning rate of $\lambda=5\text{e-}7$.
 Both the BEV and image codebooks have $|\mathcal{Z}_c| = |\mathcal{Z}_b| = 1024$ codes with an embedding dimension, $n_c = n_b = 256$.

-Our transformer is GPT-like~\cite{radford2019language} with 16-heads and 24-layers.
-We use DeepSpeed to facilitate sparse self-attention and 16-bit training.
-We clip gradients at 50 to prevent instability during training and use the AdamW optimizer~\cite{loshchilovDecoupledWeightDecay2019} with $\beta_1, \beta_2 = 0.9, 0.95$ and a learning rate of $\lambda=5\text{e-}7$.
-For our sparse models, we have an attention mask density of 35\% with a sliding window length of $r=96$.
+Additionally, we develop a lighter-weight model that uses sparse attention as in~\cite{zaheerBigBirdTransformers2020}.
+As opposed to a uniform random attention mask, we unmask regions of the image near the token we attend.
+Using the same formulation as in~\cref{eq:attenion_bias}, we create a pairwise similarity matrix for image tokens only.
+As sparse attention groups the input sequence into discrete blocks, we perform average pooling on these blocks and use these values as weights for sampling.
+Additionally, we have a sliding window in which we always attend to the last $r$ tokens, and we attend to all BEV tokens.
+For our sparse models, we have an attention mask density of 35\% with a sliding window length of $r = 96$.
 Except as described in \cref{ssec:ablation}, our sparse model is derived from fine-tuning our full-attention model for 10 epochs.